nslay/ircbnx/ReadMe.txt

   the channel.
 - It will refuse to voteban itself.
 - It will ignore users who try to abuse its automated responses.
+- It will periodically try to join channels it was kicked or banned from.

 #######################################################################
 # Building from Source                                                #